awsdocs/amazon-eks-user-guide/doc_source/network-load-balancing.md

 **Prerequisites**
 + At least one public or private subnet in your cluster VPC\.
 + Have the AWS Load Balancer Controller deployed on your cluster\.
 For more information, see [Installing the AWS Load Balancer Controller add\-on](aws-load-balancer-controller.md)\.
-We recommend version 2\.4\.2 or later\.
+We recommend version `2.4.2` or later\.

 **To deploy a sample application**

 1. If you're deploying to Fargate, make sure you have an available private subnet in your VPC and create a Fargate profile\.
 If you're not deploying to Fargate, skip this step\.
 You can create the profile by running the following command or in the [AWS Management Console](fargate-profile.md#create-fargate-profile) using the same values for `name` and `namespace` that are in the command\.
-Replace the *example values* with your own\.
+Replace the `example values` with your own\.

    ```
    eksctl create fargateprofile \